Distance: 34-mile lollipop

 Looking south toward Santa Cruz: only the Hwy 9 leg has vistas

 Adding Miles: If you stay on 236 past the China Grade turn-off, in a few easy miles you’ll end up in the pleasant small town of Boulder Creek, where you can reprovision, then loop back to your car via Hwy 9.
 This lets you avoid the steep pitches of China Grade.
 Hwy 9 has a much gentler pitch than China Grade and is a lovely stretch of road, but it’s much busier and without shoulder (though 3/4 of the traffic turns off Hwy 9 at Bear Creek Rd).

 From Boulder Creek you can easily connect to all the other great Santa Cruz riding (see the Monterey Bay section of the Rides by Region for a list of the good roads in the area).

-Afterthoughts: In Boulder Creek, the Foster’s Freeze at the south end of town on the main street is a delightful spot run by the nicest man in the world.
+Afterthoughts: In Boulder Creek, the Foster’s Freeze at the south end of town on the main street is run by the nicest man in the world.
 Three more miles down Hwy 9 in Ben Lomond is the best Italian bakery outside of Italy, La Placa.